 Objectives Timely Audit reports that meet international standards.
-Protect corporate assets and data integrity and availability Align and apply internationally accepted standards that improve the credibility of audit reports Outputs Establish the function of QA Assessment and development of ICT systems to conduct IT/IS audit Number of auditees and National Assembly Clearing audit backlogs Progress Five staff has been identified to be performing QA function.
-A plan was developed to follow up on AFROSAI-E QA report.
+Protect corporate assets and data integrity and availability Align and apply internationally accepted standards that improve the credibility of audit reports Outputs Establish the function of QA Assessment and development of ICT systems to conduct IT/IS audit Number of auditees and National Assembly Clearing audit backlogs

+Progress Five staff have been identified to be performing this function A final report on the followed-up was shared with Management Team.
 QA team follow up on the implementation status by the external reviewer.
-Assessment and Pilot IT/IS report, no funding to proceed with the activity

-15 reports were finalised in the first quarter of 2021 and only two reports were discussed by the National Assembly in the first quarter 2016, 2017 and 2018 Auditor General's report on the consolidated financial statement were presented to National Assembly in the first quarter of 2021 but was not discussed.
-Follow up on storage and distribution of report at CMS was completed but yet to be discussed at the National Assembly Status In progress Challenges Backlog of audit report at National Assembly and lack of fund to pilot IT/IS report by NAO.
+The implementation of the Report was finalize shared with Management.
+We are unable to proceed with this activity because there is no funding No training is conducted in the first quarter of 2021 Regularity Audits 15 reports were finalised in the first quarter of 2021 Out of the 15, only two reports were discussed by the National Assembly in the first quarter 2016, 2017 and 2018 Auditor General's report on the consolidated financial statement of The Government of The Gambia were presented to the National Assembly in the first quarter of 2021 and discussed at the National Assembly.
+NAO have issued a draft management letter on the consolidated financial statement GoTG Performance Audit Follow up on storage and distribution of report at Central Medical Store was completed but yet to be discussed at the National Assembly NAO were won a regional award on performance audit EMOC Status In progress Challenges Backlog of audit report at National Assembly and lack of fund to pilot IT/IS report by NAO.